rehanpathan0801/PGFinder/README.md

 ### 👩‍💼 For PG Owners
 - Manage all PG listings through a dashboard
-- Add/edit/delete listings with multiple images
+- Add / edit / delete listings with multiple images
 - View and respond to tenant inquiries
 - Track views and engagement analytics